 Erythromycin is a class of antibacterial drugs with antibacterial effects.
 It is an antibiotic belonging to the class of macrolides.
 It is mainly used for a variety of infections, including respiratory infections, skin infections, as well as early syphilis, urogenital infections, oral Infection, etc.

-Yes, erythromycin is an alkaline antibiotic produced by Streptomyces erythreus and belongs to macrolides.
+Erythromycin is an alkaline antibiotic produced by Streptomyces erythreus and belongs to macrolides.

 Its mechanism of action is to penetrate the bacterial cell membrane and reversibly bind to the 50S subunit of the bacterial ribosome near the donor site ("P" position), blocking the transfer of ribonucleic acid (tRNA) binding to the "P" position.
 Blocking the displacement of the polypeptide chain from the accepting position ("A" position) to the "P" position inhibits bacterial protein synthesis, thereby playing an antibacterial effect.

-1. (1) ① Common oral dosage: 1 ～ 2g per day, taken in 3 ～ 4 times. ② Legionnaires' disease: The daily dose can be increased to 2 ~ 4g, taken in 4 times.
+A. Common oral dosage: 1 ～ 2g per day, taken in 3 ～ 4 times. ② Legionnaires' disease: The daily dose can be increased to 2 ~ 4g, taken in 4 times.
 (2) Local administration: Treat trachoma, conjunctivitis, keratitis, apply an appropriate amount of ointment to the eyelid, several times a day.
 (3) Dose for renal insufficiency: patients with renal impairment generally do not need to reduce the dosage.

-2. Children: (1) Oral administration: 30 to 50 mg / kg daily, taken in 3 to 4 times.
+B. Children: (1) Oral administration: 30 to 50 mg / kg daily, taken in 3 to 4 times.
 (2) Local administration: trachoma, conjunctivitis, keratitis, apply an appropriate amount of ointment to the eyelid several times a day.

-3. Intravenous infusion: (1) Adult: ① General dosage: 1 ～ 2g per day, divided into 2 ～ 4 times. ② Legionnaires' disease: 3 to 4g per day, divided into 4 doses.
+C. Intravenous infusion: (1) Adult: ① General dosage: 1 ～ 2g per day, divided into 2 ～ 4 times. ② Legionnaires' disease: 3 to 4g per day, divided into 4 doses.
 The high dose cannot exceed 4g.
 (2) Children: 20 to 40 mg / kg per day, divided into 2 to 4 times.